BuchEPP/Buch/Corrections/Readme.md

 # Corrections to the printed version of the book

-Corrections to the printed book Elementarteilchenphysik are listed in the file `corrections.pdf`
+Corrections to the printed book Elementarteilchenphysik are listed in the file `Korrektur.pdf`